 Organizing Your Own Cleanups

 As we have seen, cleanups can have a real impact and do not need large groups to create.
-If you live near water, chances there is an opportunity to do an underwater cleanup, but it can be difficult knowing the logistics.
+If you live near water, there are opportunities to do an underwater cleanup, but knowing the logistics can be difficult.
 The diver’s magazine DiveIn, has a great step by step guide on how you can organize a dive cleanup in your area.

 The process basically involves getting in touch with your local community of divers and getting them on board in different ways.
 If you do not have the time to organize an event, I would suggest researching to see if there are any cleanups happening in your area.
 Even if you are not a certified diver, beach cleanups are also highly effective as the trash on the beach will eventually make its way into the ocean.